quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-03-american-population-growth.md

 With this example, you can see some obvious properties like the gradual population expansion over time and New York’s relative population dominance since the early 19th century.
 There is one interesting feature: Georgia seemed to be destined to be in the bottom tier when compared to the other original 13 states, but its fortune did a 180 in the 1970s, overtaking New Jersey in the last census to become the 3rd most populous state of the original 13.

-Another interesting feature is the sharp drop in New Jersey’s ranking, which leads to an important caveat with Wormtrails—style graphs.
+Another interesting feature is the sharp drop in New Jersey’s ranking, which leads to an important caveat with *Wormtrails*-style graphs.
 Even though they have a superficial resemblance to a line graph that tracks absolute numbers, the position of a particular “worm” at any point along the x-axis merely denotes its ranking amongst the other “worms” at the same point.
 New Jersey did not suddenly have a population drop-off between 2000 and 2010: in fact, its population grew.
 It’s merely that the populations of Georgia and North Carolina grew faster, leading to their populations being higher than New Jersey’s in 2010 but not in 2000.

 With the first basic test done, I decided to see what it would look like with all 50 states: